 name field to generate the workflow’s slug, appending -2, -3, etc. if the slug is already taken.

-A short description of what the workflow does.
+Short description of what the workflow does.

-The workflow’s node definitions.
-Each node object includes
+Node definitions.
+Each includes

-id, source, target, sourceHandle, and targetHandle.The saved canvas viewport.
-Includes
+id, source, target, sourceHandle, targetHandle.Saved canvas viewport

-null to create it at the root level.slug and timestamps.
+null for root level.slug and timestamps.

 Update a workflow